clemence-mottez/Mitigating-bias-in-DL-models/README.md

     ```

 ## Extract embeddings
-We are extracting the embeddings using the densenet and chexpert models in the torch x-ray vision github.
+We are extracting the embeddings using the densenet model in the torch x-ray vision github.
-You need to download a zip file containing the weights to use the chexpert model.

 1. Densenet embeddings
     ```bash
     /model_dev/pre_trained_densenet_GPU_embeddings.py
     ```
 This will create "data_with_embeddings/densenet_test_embeddings.csv", "data_with_embeddings/densenet_train_embeddings.csv", "data_with_embeddings/densenet_valid_embeddings.csv"

-2. Chexpert embeddings
-    ```bash
-    /model_dev/pre_trained_chexpert_GPU_embeddings.py
-    ```
-This will create "data_with_embeddings/chexpert3_test_embeddings.csv", "data_with_embeddings/chexpert3_train_embeddings.csv", "data_with_embeddings/chexpert3_valid_embeddings.csv"

 ## Study embeddings
 Study differences in distribution for subgroups